 As mentioned above, the Paleozoic sedimentary sequence of southern Ontario lies unconformably on the Precambrian crystalline basement of the Grenville Province of the Canadian Shield.
 The Grenville Province is a complex orogenic belt that truncates several older geologic provinces.
-Basement rocks in southern Ontario have all been affected by an approximately 1,210 to 970 million year old orogenic event, the Grenville Orogeny.
+Basement rocks in southern Ontario have been affected by approximately 1,210 to 970 million year old orogenic events, referred to generally as the Grenville Orogeny.
 The Grenville Orogeny is generally interpreted to have involved northwest-directed thrusting and imbrication of the entire crust, presumably as a result of collision with another continental landmass originally located somewhere to the southeast.
-Older tectonic events including the approximately 2,700 million year old Kenoran Orogeny and the approximately 2,000-1,700 million year old Trans-Hudson/Penokean Orogen, built the proto-North American craton upon which Grenville deformation was imprinted (Easton, 1992).
-Post-Grenville extension associated with the initial opening of the Iapetus Ocean began approximately 970 million years ago (Thomas, 2006).
+Older tectonic events including the approximately 2,700 million year old Kenoran Orogeny and the approximately 2,000-1,700 million year old Trans-Hudson/Penokean Orogeny, built the proto-North American craton upon which Grenville deformation was imprinted (Easton, 1992).
+Post-Grenville extension associated with rifting prior to the initial opening of the Iapetus Ocean began approximately 970 million years ago (Thomas, 2006).